Blog | Little Journey

 Some families may not be eligible for treatment, others may experience disease progression even after receiving the intervention or placebo, and in some cases, the cell therapy under investigation may not be effective.

-83% of parents we spoke to said their own mental health had been impacted by their child's rare disease diagnosis.
-It is often the parents who are most aware of the burden participating in clinical research can bring.
+83% of caregivers we spoke to said their own mental health had been impacted by their child's rare disease diagnosis.
+It is often the caregivers who are most aware of the burden participating in clinical research can bring.

 We map these potential unhappy paths and provide tailored support for those intense points of stress.
 You can read more about how our team, including our in-house psychologist, worked with families and patient advocacy groups (PAGs) within the Duchenne muscular dystrophy (DMD) community to address this challenge in our case study.

-We also incorporate resources to support parents and siblings, as well as the child participating in the trial.
+We also incorporate resources to support parents and other support partners, as well as the patient participating in the trial.
 These include:

-• Guidance on talking to their child about the trial
+• Guidance on talking to their loved one about the trial

-• Collaborative psycho-education games which can be played together
+• Collaborative psycho-education activities which can be completed together

-At Little Journey, we specialize in creating evidence-based solutions to support children and families through clinical trials.
+At Little Journey, we specialize in making Trial Flow the evidence-based platform to support patients and families through clinical trials.

 Download our full research presentation for more insights and strategies